 Activities in Port

-There are many opportunities for visitors to Port Vila to enjoy water sports such
+There are many opportunities for visitors to Port Vila to enjoy many holiday activities.
+These

 With a population of fewer than forty thousand full time residents, the city is a